great-cactus/PMAC_calc/README.md

 1. H. Zhang, M. F. Modest, Evaluation of the Planck-mean absorption coefficients from HITRAN and HITEMP databases, Journal of Quantitative Spectroscopy and Radiative Transfer, 73 (2002) 649--653. https://doi.org/10.1016/S0022-4073(01)00178-9

+You can learn the influences of radiation heat loss and radiation reabsorption, and you can leanr how to calculate the optical thickness.

+2. Y. Ju, G. Masuya, P.D.
+Ronney, Effects of radiative emission and absorption on the propagation and extinction of premixed gas flames, Symposium (International) on Combustion, 27 (1998) 2619--2626.